 Beneficiaries are the people, entities or organizations you've named via a contractual designation to receive specified assets after your death.
 Identifying who will be a

 It's important to get any beneficiary's legal name and contact information correct on the associated documents and to update it as needed.
 You should also check in periodically to make sure that the beneficiaries you've named are still in line with your wishes.
-Major life events can shift your thinking or priorities, and updating estate-related paperwork isn't always top of mind.
-As long as your account allows for changes to named beneficiaries, it may only require submitting a simple form.
-Some times you'll definitely want to pause and review are:
+Major life events can shift your thinking or priorities, and

 - After a